SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 ### Session-24
 - Till now where we have given our Usernames and Passwords ? command line (or) ansible.cfg file
-- What is ansible vault and what is the purpose ? storing secrets like keys and passwords.
+- What is ansible-vault and what is the purpose ? storing secrets like keys and passwords etc.
-- Difference between Encoding and Encryption ?
+- Difference between encoding and encryption ?
 - Ansible uses mathematic algorithm (AES256) to encrypt the vault.
-- How to create ansible vault in ansible-server ?
+- How to create ansible-vault in ansible-server ?
 - Practice folder (Your working directory)
-- Create "vault" folder inside the Practice folder, if we create vault folder in VS (Windows), it will not reflect in the server, so you need to create in linux server only, same for the group_vars folder.
+- Create "vault" folder inside the Practice folder, if we create vault folder in VS (Windows), it will not reflect in the server, so you need to create in linux server only, same for the "group_vars" folder.
 - Next create "group_vars" folder inside the vault folder then.
 - Create "vault-file" inside the group_vars folder using below command.
-- "ansible-vault create Practice/vault/group_vars/some_name.yaml" keep your Username and Password in this file using "ansible-vault edit group_vars/saikiran.yaml" like ansible_user: centos ; ansible_password:
+- "ansible-vault create Practice/vault/group_vars/some_name.yaml" keep your username and password in this file using "ansible-vault edit group_vars/saikiran.yaml" ansible_user: centos ; ansible_password: DevOps321
-  DevOps321 and save it using :wq!
+  and save it using :wq!
 - Create ansible.cfg, inventory.ini and your playbook files (Inside the Practice folder not in vault or group_vars folders)
 - Put "ask_vault_pass=True" in ansible.cfg (or) "ansible-playbook 01-playbook.yaml --ask-vault-pass"